bchampp/autonomous-driving/README.md

 5. Simulation using CARLA and Simulink.

 ## Getting Started
+Navigate to the ros folder:
+`cd ros`

-The first step in running a ROS application is sourcing the correct ROS version.
+The first step in running a ROS application is sourcing the correct ROS version:

 `source /opt/ros/melodic/setup.bash`

 You can check the available ROS packages with this command:
 `rospack list-names`

-Next, we need to build the packages that we're interested in deploying.
+Next, we need to build the packages that we're interested in deploying:
 `catkin_make -DPYTHON_EXECUTABLE=/usr/bin/python3`.

-This will build the packages defined in our `ros/src/
+This will build the packages defined in our `ros/src/`

+## CARLA Integration
+Setting up the CARLA integration is a little bit tedious.
+Follow the steps below: